7 Steps to Stay Sober During the Holidays

 Without proper support, these triggers can quickly heighten the risk of relapse.

-The Importance of Stress Management During Holidays
+Stress Management During Holidays

 Stress management skills are vital for maintaining sobriety during the holidays, including: